Elizabeth Richards Tilton: Clerical investigation

 Tensions increased as both Theodore Tilton and Beecher were pressured by their friends to respond to Woodhull's accusations.
 Tilton, Beecher and Bowen had signed a "Tri-partite Covenant" on April 2, 1872, agreeing to keep silent.
 Tilton, however, continued to leak information against Beecher.
 On October 31, 1873, in spite of Beecher's opposition to the move, Plymouth Church dropped Theodore Tilton from its membership for "slandering" their pastor, Beecher.

 Tilton had spoken, among others, with Richard Salter Storrs, a gifted scholar and pastor of the Church of the Pilgrims in Brooklyn, New York.
-Bowen and others had left Storr's church when they formed Plymouth Church and chose Beecher as its pastor, preferring his charisma and showmanship.
+Bowen and others had left Storrs' church when they formed Plymouth Church and chose Beecher as its pastor, preferring his charisma and showmanship.
 Now Storrs convinced the Council of Congregational Churches to investigate the disfellowshipping of Tilton from Plymouth Church, in particular whether Plymouth Church could do so without investigating the allegations against Beecher.
 The Council potentially had authority over not only Beecher, but the very existence of Plymouth Church.

 The Council met from March 9–29, 1874, and concluded by censuring Plymouth Church's actions.

 On June 21, 1874, Theodore Tilton published a letter in The Golden Age, publicly accusing Beecher of adultery with Elizabeth Tilton.

 As of June 27, 1874, Plymouth Church established its own investigating committee to inquire into the scandal.
 The committee was filled with prominent friends and supporters of Beecher.
 With this official recognition, the story exploded into the newspapers.
 The press' new focus on interviews as they followed the Tilton case has been identified as a turning point in the relationship between the press and private individuals in the United States.
 Satirical magazines such as Puck made Beecher, in particular, an iconic figure, targeting both his morals and his politics.